NREL/fpeam/Documentation.md

 | PM<sub>2.5</sub> | Criteria air pollutant |
 | PM<sub>10</sub> | Criteria air pollutant |

-## General input data: Equipment use
+# Input and Output Data

-The equipment and production input datasets described in this section are used by all FPEAM modules and provide the basic format and identification variables for the FPEAM outputs.
-A default for each dataset described in this section is provided with the FPEAM code base and can be used to run the same feedstock production scenarios used in the BTS.
+The equipment and feedstock production input datasets described in the next sections are used by all FPEAM modules and provide the basic format and identification variables for the FPEAM outputs.
+A default for each dataset described in this section is provided with the FPEAM code base and can be used to run feedstock production scenarios from the 2016 BTS update.
 Provided the data format is preserved, these datasets may be altered, expanded or replaced to run custom model scenarios.
+Additional input datasets are discussed in the following sections as well, and defaults are packaged with the FPEAM code.

+## Equipment use

 The equipment dataset defines the agricultural activities involved in feedstock production; columns in this dataset are defined in the table below.
 The equipment dataset defines the equipment used for each agricultural activity (in the default equipment dataset, activities consist of establishment, maintenance, harvest and loading, but additional or alternate activities may be specified as needed) as well as the resources consumed, such as fuel, time, fertilizer, and other agricultural chemicals.
 Resource rate (amount) units in the equipment dataset must correspond with the units in the feedstock production dataset discussed below, or an error will be given when the data is read into FPEAM.
 For each activity that involves agricultural equipment, the equipment name must be provided.
 These are user-defined names that can be matched to NONROAD equipment types during scenario definition or with a provided CSV file for batch runs.